gofreta/gofreta-admin/README.md

 Gofreta Admin UI
 ======================================================================

+> **The project is still in very early development stage and it is not recommended to use in production environment, unless you really know what you are doing!**

 ![Interface screenshot](http://i.cubeupload.com/ddWm5J.png)

 Gofreta Admin UI is a frontend admin interface for the Gofreta REST API.
 It is built with [Vue.js](https://vuejs.org/) and [Webpack](https://webpack.js.org/).